-The Animal Biology student handbook shows how the Science PDP skills, based on the Biology QAA benchmark statement, are linked to the individual modules in the course.
-Key and Transferable skills are mainly expressed through the Science PDP scheme.
+The Biochemistry student handbook shows how the Science PDP skills, based on the Biology QAA benchmark statement, are linked to the individual modules in the course.
+Key and Transferable skills mainly expressed through the Science PDP scheme.

-Practical skills for employment are also addressed through the Biosciences Skills Passport where students on all levels of the course will have the practical skills they gain recorded.
+Practical skills for employment are also addressed through the Biosciences skills passport where students on all levels of the course will have the practical skills they gain recorded.